refyne/eslint-plugin/docs/rules/inconsistent-mongoose-type-declaration.md

 ## Rule Details

-This rule aimed at detecting inconsistent mongoose field required type declaration in schema.
+This rule aimed at detecting inconsistent mongoose field required type declaration in schema as nethier typescript or mongoose complains about it.

 ### Valid